-Picky eating habits are one of the most common complaints from parents of children with autism.
+Picky eating habits are one of the most common complaints from parents of autistic children.
 Challenges can range from a limited diet where a child will only eat from a few food groups (like only meat and grains), overeating or not eating enough, oral motor difficulties that prevent proper chewing and processing of food, to sensory issues around food such as texture or colour, and digestive issues.
 Many parents find mealtimes frustrating, and become concerned about their child’s nutrition, health and overall well-being due to feeding problems.
 Below is a list of some of the best tips I have learned during almost two decades of mealtimes with my two children on the spectrum:

 1) Keep mealtimes calm and stress-free.
 Avoid eating in a hurry or on the go, or feeling frustrated by how meals “generally” seem to go.
 Try to budget enough time for a relaxed atmosphere.
 That is not always easy when you are a busy family!

 2) Set a routine for mealtimes.
 Individuals with ASD thrive on routine so create a set plan around mealtimes that is consistent and predictable.
 Choose a regular time and place for eating as much as possible.

 3) Create a visual plan around mealtime.
 Some children feel anxious about when an activity will end so show them the steps of eating a meal and let them know when they will be finished.
 If you can, involve your child in food preparation so they become part of the meal preparation process.
 This creates a predictable routine and involves the child in the meal process.

 4) If your child prefers to eat alone, investigate the reason for this.
 I know one autistic adult who cannot tolerate the sound of other people chewing so she can only join her family for meals if she is wearing noise-cancelling headphones.